AGWA/git-crypt/README.md

         git-crypt init

-    * This will generate a key for your repository
+    This will generate a key for your repository

 <br />

 2. Specify the files you want to encrypt by creating a `.gitattributes` file.

     For example, let's say you have a file called `secretfile` and maybe a directory called `secretdir/`.
-You could add them like this:
+You can add them like this:

     ```
     # My secret file